olliethomas/thesis/content/10_annual_review/2021/structure.md

 We assume a decomposition of $\phi(x) = \phi(\hat{x}) + \phi(\tilde{x})$, where $\phi$ is a pre-trained feature map.

 For this paper I was responsible for:
-   - framing the solution as a method of interpretability
    - writing code
    - writing sections of the text
    - experiments on the tabular data